-By Blackout's 2016 Sundance launch, the methods had mutated into actors pouring water down the participants' throats until they choked.
+By Blackout's 2016 Sundance launch, actors poured water down the participants' throats until they choked.

 One of the sketchiest pieces of the Blackout puzzle is their commitment to subjecting patrons to what they refer to as "simulated sexual assault."
 One of the co-creators of the experience, Josh Randall, realizes that it's "sensitive subject matter," but he believes that the faux-experience should go "deeper than shock value, it's about finding what an actor and audience [are] interested in, and [making] them interested in going to that place.
 We try to be as clear as possible about what people are in for."

 So, what does this "simulation" really mean?
-There's no way to know without going through Blackout yourself; however, according to commenters on Blackout's Yelp page, it's incredibly similar to the real thing.
-Nancy T. from Los Angeles writes: "A lot of the actors and actresses were naked, FOR NO REASON.
-One man even pushed me to the floor and put his d*ck in my face because I wouldn't put my hand in a toilet full of vomit and poop."
+There's no way to know without going through Blackout yourself.
+However, according to comments on Blackout's Yelp page, it's incredibly similar to the real thing.